 When you have made a fund transfer, you can use the funds for anything such as withdrawing the funds, transferring the funds to someone else, or using the money.
-You need a new account and deposit money into it before you start.
+You need a new account and money into it before you start.

 You can only withdraw deposits within specific terms and conditions, and deposits have higher interest rates than ordinary savings.
 But if you withdraw funds without the agreed timeframe, the bank usually imposes a penalty.
-Deposits usually have a minimum deposit of funds to qualify for.
+Deposits usually have minimum funds to qualify for.
 Investors choose deposits as investment instruments because they have low risk and also have a guarantee.

 Difference between Deposit and Savings